Metastasis occurs as mesothelioma becomes more advanced.

 Metastatic mesothelioma is generally associated with stage 3 and stage 4, meaning the cancer has likely reached the lymph nodes and more distant organs.
 At this point, patients may be limited to palliative treatment options and have a prognosis of about one year.

 In general, mesothelioma isn’t considered to be metastatic until stage 3 and stage 4.
 In the earlier stages, patients may experience some limited spreading of the cancer cells to neighboring tissue, but it is generally rather localized.
-Regardless of the type of mesothelioma, by stage 3 and stage 4 of the disease, the cancer is considered much more advanced and may have traveled to distant organs.
+Regardless of the type of mesothelioma, by stage 3 and stage 4 of the disease, the cancer is considered more advanced and difficult or impossible to cure.
 As the cancer spreads, prognosis becomes much more dire, as it is increasingly difficult to kill or remove cancer cells that have spread throughout the body.

 Metastatic Mesothelioma Characteristics